MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-UberFreight-Provider.md

 [!include [banner](includes/banner.md)]

-This topic provides information about how to set up the Uber Freight provider in Dynamics 365 Intelligent Order Management.
+This topic describes how to set up the Uber Freight provider in Dynamics 365 Intelligent Order Management.

 Uber Freight is a division of Uber created to focus on trucking freight across North America.
 It connects independent drivers with shippers who need their cargo transported from one location to another.